Where to Go Blueberry Picking with Kids in Madison County

-- BRING CASH. $2/lb for the fruit and the honey is $14/pint jar.
-They provide a plastic bag lined bucket to use while you pick and they take back the bucket at the CASH ONLY checkout and you go home with the bag of berries you picked.
+- BRING CASH or CREDIT CARD. $3.00/lb for the fruit and the honey is $16/pint jar.
+They provide a plastic bag lined bucket to use while you pick and they take back the bucket at the checkout and you go home with the bag of berries you picked.

-If you can’t make it to Zook’s blueberries can be found at your friendly neighborhood farmer’s market – get some for your summer picnic & smoothies!
+If you can’t make it to Zook’s, blueberries and blackberries can be found at your friendly neighborhood farmer’s market – get some for your summer picnic & smoothies!

 Blueberries are one of nature’s orginal “SuperFoods”, chocked full of vitamin C, beta-carotene, resveratols, and anthocyanindins, which give blueberries their blue color.
 This is a fruit with powerful antioxidants!
 Basically, it is a cancer-fighting superfood.
 They hold their nutrition best when eaten raw.

 1 cup = 15 total Carbohydrates | 60 calories | 4 grams of fiber